 Concept of Damping

 The definition of damping is the rate at which something dissipates energy.
 Higher damping equals higher energy dissipation.
 Without decoupling, the most efficient way to isolate vibrations is to dampen.
-Sound damping concepts include constrained layer damping material or extensional damping.
+Sound damping concepts include constrained layer sound damping materials or extensional damping.

 CONSTRAINED LAYER DAMPING (GREEN GLUE COMPOUND)

 In a constrained layer damping system, a damping product installs between two other (usually stiff/rigid) materials.
 An example would be Green Glue Compound sandwiched between two layers of drywall.
 To understand the concept of constrained layer damping, compare a Green Glue Compound assembly to rubbing your hands together to generate heat.

 Think of the outside of each hand as the drywall, the inside of your hand as the Green Glue Compound, and the heat generated by rubbing your hands together as the damping effect.
 This is essentially what occurs in a wall with Green Glue Compound applied as sound tries to pass through the wall.
 The drywall layers flex laterally when sound waves hit the drywall placing the Green Glue Compound under considerable shear stress (stress created from lateral movement).
 As the vibration damping compound shears, it generates heat, effectively turning the sound that caused the wall to flex laterally into heat.
 This energy conversion from vibration to heat is damping.